Our most popular contraceptives: IUS v combination pill

 What do our reviewers say?

-One difficult thing about contraception is that everyone can react differently to the same product, meaning it is tricky to gauge a good idea on what might be best for you.
+One difficult thing about contraception is that everyone can react differently to the same product, meaning it is tricky to get a good idea about what might be best for you.
 Here, we have collated user feedback so that you hopefully have a better idea of what the IUS and combined pill might mean for you.

-For the IUS, the most common immediate side effect was womb cramps, with around 65% of reviewers reporting pain.
-Of those, 22% said they had cramps a bit, 19% said quite a bit and 14% had them a great deal.
-For the combined pill, the most common immediate side effect was tender breasts with 60% of reviewers reporting a change.
-Of those, 22% reported a bit of a change, 18% quite a bit and nine per cent said there was a great deal of change.
+For the IUS, the most common immediate side effect is cramping, with around 63% of reviewers reporting pain.
+For the combined pill, the most common immediate side effect is tender breasts with 53% of reviewers reporting a change.

 Kyleena – ‘I feel like a different person’